 To prove that (1) implies (3), repeat the previous proof replacing every instance of the word "proper" by "conflict-free."
-Lemma 1 shows that (2) implies (4) and

-(3) implies (5) It remains to show that both (4) and (5) imply (1).
+Theorem 1 shows that (2) implies (4) and (3) implies (5) It remains to show that both (4) and (5) imply (1).
 For graphs, that is, for hypergraphs in which every edge has exactly two vertices, every coloring is proper if and only if it is conflict-free.
 Thus, both (4) and (5) imply that if every finite subgraph of a graph H is k-colorable, then H can be k-colored.
-This implies WKL0 by Theorem 3.4 of Hirst [5]. $\Box$
+This implies WKL0 by Theorem 3.4 of Hirst [4].

-Proving the version of the previous theorem for graphs with edges represented by sequences of characteristic functions requires additional set comprehension strength, demonstrating that edge representation can affect the logical strength of theorems on proper and conflict-free colorings.
+For the analog of the previous theorem for graphs with edges represented by sequences of characteristic functions, additional set comprehension strength is required.

-Theorem 4 (RCA0) For any $k \ge 2$ , the following are equivalent.
+Theorem 6.
+(RCA0) For any $k \ge 2$, the following are equivalent.

-- (1) ACA0. - (2) Suppose H is a hypergraph with finite edges given by a sequence of characteristic functions.
+- (1) ACA_0 . - (2) Suppose H is a hypergraph with finite edges given by a sequence of characteristic functions.
 If every finite partial hypergraph of H has a proper k-coloring then H has a proper k-coloring. - (3) Statement (2) with "proper" replaced by "conflict-free."

-Proof To prove that (1) implies (2), fix k, assume ACA0, and suppose H is a hypergraph with finite edges given by a sequence of characteristic functions.
+Proof.
+To prove that (1) implies (2), fix k, assume ACA0, and suppose H is a hypergraph with finite edges given by a sequence of characteristic functions.

 Further suppose that every finite partial hypergraph of H can be properly k-colored.
-By Theorem 2, we can find the sequence of edges for H. By Theorem 3 and the fact that ACA0 implies WKL0, H has a proper k-coloring.
+By Theorem 4, we can find the sequence of edges for H. By Theorem (5) and the fact that ACA0 implies WKL0, H has a proper k-coloring.